-When it all began, the "short waves" were a mysterious part of the ether; the domain of the experimenter.
-But the futurists saw the potential.
-Early success in using these frequencies led to the use of shortwave for transoceanic communications.
-Refinements in audio quality led to the use of shortwave for overseas broadcasting; particularly from Europe, as the world moved toward World War Two.
-Several commercial broadcasters built shortwave facilities for simulcast; the larger of those operations were pressed into service by the U.S. government during the war to launch the Voice of America.
-After the war many of these facilities were shut down.
-It was left to just a few entrepreneurs to carry on.
+Early success in using the new higher frequencies led to the acceptance of short-wave for transoceanic communications.
+Refinements in audio quality meant short-wave could be used for overseas broadcasting.
+Several commercial broadcasters thought shortwave could make a better broadcast band and built shortwave facilities for simulcast of their AM stations and as relays between stations.
+Some of those shortwave operations were pressed into service by the U.S. government during the war to help launch the Voice of America.
+(After the war many of these facilities were shut down.
+It was left to a few entrepreneurs to carry on.)

 Long-Wave broadcasting is still used in some countries but it was never practical in the United States.
 Still, some floated ideas for a “U. S. National Broadcast” system using mega-power at the Long-Wave frequencies.